Capital Project Update – Q4 2020

 Project description & goals: Support the replacement and re-design of Fortis street lights along Gopher Street and Lynx street.

 Current Status: Phase 1 of the project is complete, new street lights have been installed along Gopher Street and Lynx Street (north of Wolf St).
-Phase 2 of the project is currently being designed, and construction will be coordinated with the Homestead Redevelopment.
+Phase 2 of the project is underway.
+Tree top street lights will be installed by the end of 2020 along Lynx Street, in front of the Homestead Hotel.
+The Rundle stone bases for each street light will be completed in the spring of 2021.

 Public Space & Banffrefreshing Streetscape Master Plan